-PRGT continues to engage with Aboriginal groups and other stakeholders along the route in preparation for a FID by PNW LNG.
+PRGT continues engagement with Aboriginal groups and other stakeholders along the route in preparation for a FID by PNW LNG.
+To date, PRGT has executed long-term project agreements with twelve First Nation groups along the pipeline route.

 Coastal GasLink